Architecture of Nobel Prize standard

 Vienna, city of stilts

-The latest newcomer on the list of Pritzker Prize winners represented in Vienna is the Italian star architect Renzo Piano.
+The latest newcomer on the list of Pritzker Prize winners represented in Vienna is the French duo Anne Lacaton and Jean-Philippe Vassal, who received the prize in 2021.
+In Vienna, Lacaton and Vassal were responsible for the fantastic interior design of the Café Restaurant Corbaci in the MuseumsQuartier.
+The restaurant completed in 2001 impresses above all with its ceiling design in the form of oriental ceramics.
+The leading Italian architect Renzo Piano, who won in 1998, was also active in Vienna.
 Piano's Parkapartments am Belvedere, completed in 2018, thrust high into the sky on daring-looking stilts and dominate the skyline from afar.
 The complex comprises several high-rise blocks and includes apartments and a hotel.
 The exclusive group of Pritzker Prize winners also includes the Swiss team of architects made up of Jacques Herzog and Pierre de Meuron.
 They won in 2001.
 Ten years previously, in 1991, the duo took part in the creation of a large residential complex of around 200 properties on Pilotengasse in the 22nd district, on the eastern edge of Vienna.
 Striking detail: quite a few of the single-family homes stand on stilts, just like Renzo Piano's Parkapartments.
 Zaha Hadid, winner of the Pritzker Prize in 2004, also opted for concrete stilts for one of her Viennese projects in order to create visual accents.

 In 2006, the British-Iraqi architect, who passed away in 2016, thus created a sculpture-like overbuilding of Otto Wagner's historic Stadtbahn line at Spittelauer Lände in the 9th Viennese district.
 Far larger in scale and at least as spectacular as the stilt buildings is Hadid's contribution to the campus of the Vienna University of Economics and Business.
 An area that has been one of the figureheads for contemporary architecture in Vienna since 2013.
 Hadid designed the library building of the university site, whose overhanging façade forms the imposing center point of the campus.